 “Like we sleep at all these days, am I right?”

-The two are so familiarly acquainted, shaking hands has almost become derogatorily naïve.
+For the two, so familiarly acquainted, shaking hands has almost become derogatorily cold.

 “A hell of a declaration.
 It tears at my gut.”